Technical vs. Fundamental Analysis: Why TA Dominates

 1. The Dot-Com Bubble

-During the late 1990s, the dot-com bubble showcased the dangers of relying solely on fundamental analysis.
+The dot-com bubble of the late 1990s showcased the dangers of relying solely on fundamental analysis.
 Many tech companies were trading at astronomical valuations based on optimistic earnings projections.
 However, technical analysis tools, such as the Relative Strength Index (RSI) and moving averages, indicated extreme overbought conditions.
 Savvy investors who heeded these technical signals avoided significant losses when the bubble burst in 2000.

 2. The 2008 Financial Crisis